WWJ (AM): Preparations

-At this point a new group of individuals became involved.
+At this point, a new group of individuals became involved.
 Beginning in 1907, inventor Lee de Forest had been the leading proponent in the United States trying to introduce organized radio broadcasting, especially by newspapers.
 However, due to technical and financial issues, he had made little progress in making converts to the idea.
-In late 1916 the DeForest Radio Telephone & Telegraph Company began broadcasting a nightly "wireless newspaper" entertainment and news program from its experimental station, 2XG, located in the Highbridge section of New York City.
-This station had to suspend operations during World War One, but was revived shortly after the October 1, 1919 lifting of the wartime ban on civilian stations.
+In late 1916, the DeForest Radio Telephone & Telegraph Company began broadcasting a nightly "wireless newspaper" entertainment and news program from its experimental station, 2XG, located in the Highbridge section of New York City.
+This station had to suspend operations during World War One, but was revived shortly after the October 1, 1919, lifting of the wartime ban on civilian stations.

 March 25, 1920, advertisement for Radio News & Music, Inc.

-In early 1920, Clarence "C. S." Thompson, a New York City associate of Lee de Forest, and John F. Hubbard formed Radio News & Music, Inc., which in March 1920 took up the promotion of newspaper-run broadcasting stations, offering local franchises and asking in national advertisements "Is Your Paper to be One of the Pioneers Distributing News and Music by Wireless?"
+In early 1920, Clarence "C. S." Thompson, a New York City associate of Lee de Forest, and John F. Hubbard (Note: One of the investors listed for the 1902 founding of the Thomas E. Clark Wireless Telephone-Telegraph Company was "John Hubbard", however it is not clear whether this John Hubbard was related to the John F. Hubbard of Radio News & Music.) formed Radio News & Music, Inc., which in March 1920 took up the promotion of newspaper-run broadcasting stations, offering local franchises and asking in national advertisements "Is Your Paper to be One of the Pioneers Distributing News and Music by Wireless?"
 The Detroit News would become Radio News & Music's first – and ultimately only – newspaper customer.
+(Note: C. S. Thompson later reported that additional newspapers had expressed interest, including the Kansas City Star, Pittsburgh Sun, Louisville Courier-Journal, and The Baltimore Sun, but insufficient company financing meant Radio News & Music was unable to continue operating.)

-In a May 28, 1920 letter, the News made arrangements to lease a DeForest OT-10 radio transmitter through Radio News & Music, to develop a broadcasting service.
+In a letter dated May 28, 1920, the News made arrangements to lease a DeForest OT-10 radio transmitter through Radio News & Music, to develop a broadcasting service.
 An initial equipment shipment was made the same day, and Radio News & Music hired a local teenaged amateur radio operator, Michael DeLisle Lyons, to install the transmitter in a second floor room of the News headquarters building, connected to an antenna constructed on the roof.
+(Note: Later that year, Michael and his brother Frank, also assembled the first radio in a police car in Toledo, Ohio (with Ed Clark who started WJR, 760 AM, in Detroit).
+They captured a prowler using the radio, making national headlines.
+RCA got the contract to install radios in police cars across the country.)
 The May 28 shipment never arrived, so a replacement was sent from New York on July 15.
 After Lyons did some initial installation work a financial dispute broke out between him and the newspaper's management, so the News hired Frank Edwards to take over engineering responsibilities.
 Elton M. Plant, an aspiring reporter who had a good speaking and singing voice, was drafted as an announcer.